ArtSabintsev/Siren/README.md

    - [**Gant Laborde's Siren library**](https://github.com/GantMan/react-native-siren)
    - The Siren Swift library inspired the React Native library.

+## Shout-Out and Gratitude
+A massive shout-out goes to @getaaron for his willingness in motivating me and helping me build the initial proof-of-concept of Siren (based on [Harpy](https:github.com/ArtSabintsev/Harpy)).
+Without him, Siren may never have been built or maintained.
+A second shoutout goes to all of [Harpy's Consitrbutors](https://github.com/ArtSabintsev/Harpy/graphs/contributors) and [Siren's Contributors](https://github.com/ArtSabintsev/Siren/graphs/contributors) to making Siren as powerful and bugfree as it currently is today.

 ## Created and maintained by
 [Arthur Ariel Sabintsev](http://www.sabintsev.com/) & [Aaron Brager](https://twitter.com/getaaron)